Reemz1/Project1mindfitness/README.md

 ![Description of workout and muscles targeted](image-11.png)

-- Above are sreenshots from the lowerbody page, explaining how to perform the workout, with images included, and the muscles that are targeted, similar to the upperbody page.
+- Above are screenshots from the lowerbody page, explaining how to perform the workout, with images included, and the muscles that are targeted, similar to the upperbody page.

 - There are two more workouts within the lowerbody page, documenting how to perform the workout, and which muscles they target.